peroper/GlobalForester-API/README.md

 #### Purpose
 With this script you can upload a shapefile as an observation to an existing project.

-### get_orthophotos_for_project
+### get_rapid_orthophotos_for_project
 #### Flags
--p, --project: The Id for the project that contains the orthophotos.
+-p, --project: The Id for the project that contains the rapid orthophotos.

 #### Purpose
-This script downloads all orthophotos on a project.
-The images are saved as jpeg files under orhtophotos/.
+This script downloads all rapid orthophotos on a project.
+The images are saved as jpeg files under rapid_orthophotos/.